NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 * _May_ work, but only with heavy tweaking/very limited build: ATMega2560, Genuino 101

-Note: Pin-limited MCUs may be restricted in how many sensors/actuators/etc. can be connected at once, and in such case where more pins are needed an i2c-based 8/16-bit expander using the PCF857X, MCP23017, or AW9523 might be recommended.
+Note: Pin-limited MCUs may be restricted in how many sensors/actuators/etc. can be connected at once, and in such case where more pins are needed an i2c-based 8/16-bit expander using a PCF857X or MCP23017 might be recommended.
 The controller also supports standard multiplexing with a CD74HC or similar.

 Note: Certain MCUs, such as those from STM, are sold in many different Flash/SRAM size configurations.
 Some configurations may not be supported, others may limit total system size (i.e. object count, library support, features, etc.).
 Bigger is always better until you get a better idea of your specific use case's size requirements.